Freedom Lane: Training Day

 “Who are those two?”
 Helen asked.

 “We know them, Helen,” Rose whispered.
 “That’s Harold and Lee.
 The couple from two blocks over on Constitutional Way.
-I went here with both of them.”
+I went here with Lee, and you’ve known Harold for decades.”

 “Oh, those fruits!”
 Helen said much louder than she should have.